-Even before the pandemic, many organizations and solo professionals moved their data and apps to hosted third-party services in the cloud.
-Always vigilant, cybercrooks have noticed the opportunity for high-volume mayhem.
+Before the pandemic, many organizations and solo professionals moved their data and apps to hosted third-party services in the cloud.
+Constantly vigilant cybercrooks have noticed the opportunity for high-volume mayhem.

 Now, they are paying more attention to workers who use cloud-based platforms and services.
-If you run a solo operation, ask the cloud operator who pays for data breaches or other security exploits.
+Ask the cloud operator who pays for data breaches or other security exploits if you run a solo operation.

 After you set up and plan your security system, it’s time to secure your tools.

-In the past several years, there have been major changes in cybersecurity design.
+There have been significant changes in cybersecurity design in the past several years.
 The emphasis has changed from addressing vulnerabilities (adding and monitoring network components such as firewalls) to reducing the odds of damage to your system.

 Here is the latest how-to information, designed to help you keep your equipment safe and your data private.

-In offsite work environments, using company-issued technology to access data and networks is a safer, less risky way to keep remote data safe and private.
-In fact, following familiar security rules and practices is your best bet to building an effective, remote security system.
+Using company-issued technology to access data and networks in offsite work environments is a safer, less risky way to keep remote data safe and private.
+In fact, following standard security rules and practices is your best bet for building an effective remote security system.

-It’s likely that more than a third of your colleagues never update their account data.
-Billions of login credentials have been compromised in the past several years, so this is an obvious vulnerability, one that can be protected relatively easily.
+More than a third of your colleagues never update their account data.
+Billions of login credentials have been compromised in the past several years, so this is an apparent vulnerability that can be protected relatively quickly.

 Updating account passwords.
 Computer and mobile device users are probably sick of hearing about passwords.
-But there’s a good reason why the subject is repeated over and over.
-Ensuring that all accounts are protected with strong passwords is more important than ever.
+But there’s a good reason why the subject is repeated repeatedly.
+Ensuring all accounts are protected with strong passwords is more important than ever.

-Prompting employees to regularly update account passwords can keep bad actors out of remote files and email.
+Prompting employees to update account passwords regularly can keep bad actors out of remote files and emails.
 Many organizations use helpful software that uses simple, on-screen prompts to reduce the risk of intruders, IP theft, or data breaches.

 Using advanced authentication methods.
 New technology contributes to the cybersecurity effort.
 Familiar security features such as two-factor authentication make it harder for bad actors to access networks and data stores.

-Biometric measures—facial recognition, retina scans, and fingerprints—have been available for several years now but usage is still increasing slowly.
+Biometric measures—facial recognition, retina scans, and fingerprints—have been available for several years now but slowly increasing in usage.

 Most people want to be a part of the data security solution.
-Learning to manage data carefully, identifying phishing scams and other exploits, and protecting your accounts often will ensure that you become a defensive asset.
+Learning to manage data carefully, identify phishing scams and other exploits, and often protect your accounts will ensure that you become a defensive asset.

 From best practices to hardware: Here’s how to keep your system tools and appliances safe.

 Individuals and organizations typically think of software as the cause of spectacular data breaches and theft of sensitive employee or business data.
 This might be true in many cases.
-However, cyberattacks on hardware have put their destructive fingerprint on exploits, too.
+However, cyberattacks on hardware have also put their destructive fingerprint on exploits.

-In 2018, Intel chips infected with Spectre and Meltdown malware threatened computers, servers, smartphones, and Internet of Things (IoT) appliances such as routers, TVs, and other smart devices.
+In 2018, Intel chips infected with Spectre and Meltdown malware threatened computers, servers, smartphones, and Internet of Things (IoT) appliances such as routers, TVs, and other intelligent devices.

-The biggest potential damage came from its source.
+The most significant potential damage came from its source.
 The vulnerability existed at the hardware level of the IT infrastructure.
 IT teams from user companies could not deploy patches without severely reducing chip processing speed.

 There’s one more thing you must do to secure your router.
 Set up the latest type of encryption.
 Until you do, all communications between your home office and work office are easy pickings for internet eavesdroppers.
 Here’s how to do it:

-1. Make sure that your wireless network router supports the WPA2 security protocol.
+1. Ensure your wireless network router supports the WPA2 security protocol.
 (WPA is an acceptable but weaker protocol.)

 2. Apply compatible WPA2 settings on each WiFi device.
-For each device, choose the WPA2 encryption option and its related authentication information.
+Choose the WPA2 encryption option and its related authentication information for each device.

 Providing laptops for all employees can be costly, so many organizations rely on staff members using their own devices when they work from home.
 This practice creates one of the biggest risks of remote work.
 Why?
 Employee computers and devices often lack: